rapid7/metasploit-framework/Meterpreter's-Configuration.md

 The notion of a session configuration block is used to wrap up the following values:

 * Socket handle - When Meterpreter is invoked with TCP communications, an active socket is already in use.
 This socket handle is intended to be reused by Meterpreter when `metsrv` executes.
 This socket handle is written to the configuration block on the fly by the loader.
 It is stored in the Session configuration block so that it has a known location.
 This value is always a 32-bit DWORD, even on 64-bit platforms.
 * Exit func - This value is a 32-bit DWORD value that identifies the method that should be used when terminating the Meterpreter session.
-This value is the equivalent of the [Block API Hash][] that represents the function to be invoked.
+This value is the equivalent of the [Block API Hash](https://github.com/rapid7/metasploit-framework/blob/master/lib/rex/text.rb#L1685) that represents the function to be invoked.
 Meterpreter used to delegate the responsibility of handling this to the stager that had invoked it.
 Meterpreter no longer does this, instead it handles the closing of the Meterpreter session by itself, and hence the chosen method for termination must be made known in the configuration.
 * Session expiry value - This is a 32-bit DWORD that contains the number of seconds that the Meterpreter session should last for.
 While Meterpreter is running, this value is continually checked, and if the session expiry time is reached, then Meterpreter shuts itself down.
-For more information, please read the [Timeout documentation][].
+For more information, please read the **Timeout documentation** (link coming soon).
 * UUID - This is a 16-byte value that represents a payload UUID.
 A UUID is a new concept that has come to Metasploit with a goal of tracking payload type and origin, and validing that sessions received by Metasploit are intended for use by the current installation.
-For more information, please read the [UUID documentation][].
+For more information, please read the **UUID documentation** (link coming soon).

 The layout of this block in memory looks like this: